What’s causing the migrant surge at the U.S. border? Poverty, violence and hopes for Biden.

 “I don’t really keep on top of” U.S. politics, Cartagena said.
 “But every time something good happens, it gets to your ears.”

 In fact, the Biden administration has not eased entry for most irregular migrants.
-It’s continuing to expel thousands under Title 42, a measure used by the Trump administration to inhibit the spread of covid-19.
+It’s continuing to expel thousands under Title 42, a measure used by the Trump administration to inhibit the spread of the coronavirus.

 U.S. authorities say they’ve allowed more migrant families to stay because Mexico is unable to hold them.
 A new Mexican law bars the government from housing children and families in adult detention centers.